 The pervasive shadow of constructed masculinity haunts the male protagonist’s every move, and the deeper into the construct the protagonist leans, the more horrifying the film reads.
 One of the major elements of toxic masculinity is a mastery of manipulation and con artistry, and nobody did it better than Louis Bloom from the Nightcrawler.
 He weaponized his entitlement by using middle management jargon and libertarian bootstrap logic into advancing his career and bullying his coworkers.
 The horror is that Bloom gets away with such reprehensible acts.

 In the phenomenally visceral Mad Max Fury Road, a paean to feminism, toxic masculinity is embodied in the antagonist Immortan Joe, a despot who fancies himself a demigod that rules with fire and blood over one of the last sources of water in a post-apocalyptic wasteland.
-When Furiosa frees Joe’s harem and flees for the Green Place, she expresses a desire to be free.
-Whereas almost every male character, from the incel-like War Boys to the allies the People Eater and the Bullet Farmer, expressed a desire to belong instead.
-True heroism like Max and the escapee Nux consists of support and sacrifice.
+When Furiosa liberates Joe’s harem and flees for the Green Place, she expresses a desire to be free, whereas almost every male character, from the incel-like War Boys to the allies the People Eater and the Bullet Farmer, expressed a desire to belong instead.
+True heroism, such as those of Max and the escapee Nux, consists of support and sacrifice.
 Furiosa’s War Rig pushes forward in their escape, for the sake of a better reality than the ones they know.
 Who killed the world?